Skip to main content

 LOW AVAILABILITY

-Vegetarian options are limited as meat and fish are central to Congolese cuisine.
-Options include cassava-based dishes (chikwanga, fufu), plantains, rice, and vegetable stews.
-Saka saka can be prepared without meat or fish upon request.
+Vegetarian eating is hard here, since meat and fish anchor most Congolese cooking.
+Your best bets are cassava-based dishes (chikwanga, fufu), plantains, rice, and vegetable stews.
+Ask and saka saka can be made without meat or fish.

 vegan